Fixed Deposit Calculator Nigeria

 Fixed deposits in Nigeria are regulated by the Central Bank of Nigeria (CBN) and are offered by all licensed deposit money banks (DMBs), including GTBank, Zenith Bank, Access Bank, UBA, First Bank, Fidelity, and others.
 The CBN's monetary policy stance — including the Monetary Policy Rate (MPR) — significantly influences the interest rates banks offer on FDs.

-Following the CBN's aggressive rate-hiking cycle that pushed the MPR above 27% in 2024–2025, Nigerian commercial banks have significantly raised their fixed deposit rates.
-Below are indicative rates for major banks as at mid-2025.
+Following the CBN's aggressive rate-hiking cycle that pushed the MPR to around 26.5% in 2024–2026, Nigerian commercial banks have significantly raised their fixed deposit rates.
+Below are indicative rates for major banks as at mid-2026.
 Always confirm current rates directly with the bank before investing.

 First Bank11.5%13.5%14.8%15.5%